UTEP Miners women's basketball

 The UTEP Miners women's basketball team represents University of Texas at El Paso in women's basketball.
 The school competes in Conference USA in Division I of the National Collegiate Athletic Association (NCAA).
 The Miners play home basketball games at Don Haskins Center in El Paso, Texas.
+Keitha Adams enters her second stint as head coach in 2023, returning after coaching the Miners from 2001 to 2017.

 History

-As of the end of the 2015–16 season, the Lady Miners have a 539–625 all-time record.
+As of the end of the 2022–23 season, the Lady Miners have a 638–734 all-time record.